naugrimus/envolutions/README.md

 - create some user management
 - add some filters for overviews
 - maybe send mail when a ticket is created.
 Use a mailjob/queue for that
+- maybe more managament for the priority/ status and sla.
+-